marmelab/react-admin/docs/List.md

 Normally, `showFilter()` enables one filter, but we'll use here to show the entire form.

 Next is the form component, based on `react-final-form`.
-The form inputs appear direclty in the form, and the form submission triggers the `setFilters()` callback passed as parameter:
+The form inputs appear directly in the form, and the form submission triggers the `setFilters()` callback passed as parameter:

 ```jsx
 import React from "react";